 USE DATABASE_NAME; GO ALTER DATABASE DATABASE_NAME SET RECOVERY SIMPLE; GO DBCC SHRINKFILE (LOG_FILE_NAME, 1000); GO ALTER DATABASE DATABASE_NAME SET RECOVERY FULL; GO

 All done.
-Now check the size of log files, I hope you will get the expected results.
+Now check the size of the log files, I hope you will get the expected results.